tband/linux-employ/README.md

 ## iPXE Boot menu
 The iPXE boot menu is prepared for a Live ISO of Mint.
-It can be downloaded from [SourceForge](https://sourceforge.net/projects/linux-iso/files/) or
-[Linux Mint](https://www.linuxmint.com/download.php).
-Note that using the latter does not include preseeded answers.

 - The `--rw` option makes the ISO writable, and preseed data will be added (in case the ISO is not preseeded)
 - After installation, customize the boot menu at /var/www/html/menu